Check mobile repeat ordering

 The buyer flow can look fine while staff still repair the order.

-The supplier dashboard keeps order context visible after submission.
+The supplier dashboard keeps order details visible after submission.

 Use customers likely to reorder quickly from a phone.